paularintaharri/LostInTranslation/README.md

 ## Login page

 Login page is the first thing that the user will see.
-View includes an input field where users must add their name or some other user name.
+View includes an input field where users must add their name or some other username.
 App will store it to the local storage.
-After the valid user name is added and the submit button clicked, the user will be redirected to translation view.
+After the valid username is added and the submit-button clicked, the user will be redirected to translation view.

 ![image oh the login page](https://github.com/paularintaharri/LostInTranslation/blob/master/public/readme-images/loginpage.png)